Harvard-Neutrino/prometheus/README.md

 While you can install Hebe manually using the raw code from here, we highly recommend downloading the docker or singularity images from: [repo](https://drive.google.com/drive/folders/1-PbSiZQr0n85g9PrhbHMeURDOA02QUSY?usp=sharing).

 Then load the docker image.
 In the container you would find hebe under /opt/hebe/ .
-Note that there are two versions of the docker container: One with root access and a beta version without.
-The beta version is the one recommended for cluster use, if your cluster supports docker.

 We also offer a singularity image should you need it in the same [repo](https://drive.google.com/drive/folders/1-PbSiZQr0n85g9PrhbHMeURDOA02QUSY?usp=sharing), which may be useful for running simulations on a cluster.